Lloyd, Florida

 Lloyd is a small unincorporated community and census-designated place (CDP) in Jefferson County, Florida, United States.
-As of the 2020 census,the population was 187.
+As of the 2020 census, the population was 187, down from 215 at the 2010 census.
+It is part of the Tallahassee metropolitan area.

 Geography

 Lloyd is in western Jefferson County, bordered on its western side by Leon County.
 Interstate 10 forms the northern edge of the community and provides access from Exit 217.
 I-10 leads east 90 mi to Lake City and west 17 mi to Tallahassee, the state capital.

 According to the U.S. Census Bureau, the Lloyd CDP has a total area of 3.92 sqkm, of which 1271 sqm, or 0.03%, are water.

 Demographics

+Lloyd was first listed as a census designated place in the 2010 U.S. census.